Introduction: Richard Dawkins – Christopher Hitchens – Sam Harris – Daniel Dennett

 Please note: This is the first session of a nine-week study group.
 For an overview of the entire effort.
 Also, see below.

-Our historic cosmologies started within various religious cosmologies
+Our historic cosmologies started with various religious cosmologies.

 Wikipedia begins with Mesopotamian cosmology (as early as 16th century BCE) and comes up to the modern era.
 Within that period there is a variegation of religious cosmologies.
 And, within that scope, there is biblical cosmology.
 Though part of my heritage, it is perhaps best reflected in the Genesis 1 and John 1 stories.
 Both open with these words, “In the beginning…” Of course, these passages do not appear to jive with modern cosmology, especially the big bang theory.